Free Guide

 What is Forex Trading?

-Forex trading is the process of buying one currency while simultaneously selling another currency.
+Forex trading (foreign exchange trading) is the process of: Buying one currency while simultaneously selling another currency.

-If you believe the Euro will rise against the US Dollar, you buy EUR/USD.
-If the price goes up, you make a profit.
-If it goes down, you may face a loss.
+If the Euro strengthens against the Dollar, you make a profit.
+If it weakens, you make a loss.

 How Does Forex Trading Work?